 This is a plastic test strip with a small spot impregnated with glucose oxidase and other components (Figure 6.2).
 Each disposable test strip is used once and then discarded.
-Blood drop is filled into a glucose strip once strip is attached to glucometer.
-Usually they come in packs of 100 strips per vial along with a glucose test strip calibrator.
+A blood drop is put on the end of a glucose strip after the strip has been inserted in the glucometer.
+Usually the test strips come in packs of 50 strips per vial along with a glucose test strip calibrator.